transalte/transalte.github.io/_docs/max_08_gui.md

 > At the top-level, this will ensure that the button/toggle etc. is visible to the user.
 In the sub-patch, this means that the window will open up in Presenation Mode.
 If the subpatch is not configured in tehi way, the user will simply see the Max Editor view with cords and object etc.

-Once the **Inspector** is configured, make sure that the subpatch is in **Presentation Mode** (click the whiteboard icon at the bottom), and resize the window to fit the UI accordingly:
+Once the **Inspector** is configured, make sure that the subpatch is in **Presentation Mode** (click the whiteboard icon at the bottom), and resize the window to fit the UI accordingly[^Refer to the full help files on `thispatcher` for other methods included specifiying where the window will popo-up]:

 [![UI Pop-out Window UI](/assets/img/ui_popout_02.png)*UI Pop-out Window UI*](/assets/img/ui_popout_02.png)

+This resized sub-patch will be the size of the window that opens up containing the patch.